weebao/umass-room-reserve/README.md

 ## Running the app

-Below would be the optimal way to run:
+Below would be the optimal way to run the app.
+We decided to run the client and server on the same port so that we can redirect all routes to `index.html`:
 ```bash
 npm start
 ```